KyloIO/kylo-docs/security/KyloUIWithSSL.rst

 2.2 Setup StandardSSLContextService in Nifi
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are two places where you need to add StandardSSLContextService in Nifi.
-One is on the root level next to all other controller services,
+Add StandardSSLContextService in Nifi at the root level next to all other controller services.
-and the other is in controller services next to Kylo Reporting Task.
-See :doc:`../how-to-guides/NiFiKyloProvenanceReportingTask` on what Reporting Task is.

 Set following properties on SSL Context Service: